CTC updated on draft literacy standards

 Assessments for MMSN and ESN credentials

 The CTC approved the use of two teaching performance assessments: edTPA and Fresno Assessment of Student Teachers (FAST).
 These teaching performance assessments are for the Mild to Moderate Support Needs and Extensive Support Needs credential areas.
 Both models were reviewed for content as well as compliance with the commissions Assessment Design Standards.
-Both model sponsors are directed to conduct standard setting studies for their assessments and recommend passing standards to the commission for approval.

 Subject matter competency examinations: Annual report